 Competition in the financial services space has never been more intense.
-Technology has increased the ability to scale.
-Robo platforms are on the rise.
-Advisors need an edge.
-That’s where niche marketing comes in.
-Find the offering that sets you apart from your competitors, then figure out which prospect types are most likely to need those services.
-To help you get started, here are some of the top financial advisor niches and some insight on how you can define your target market.
+The demand for financial advice continues to grow.
+Technology has increased the financial advisor’s ability to scale.
+Advisors need to differentiate themselves in the marketplace more than ever.
+Niche marketing can help.
+With an offering that sets you apart from your competitors, you can be positioned to stand out with prospect types most likely to need those services.
+To help you get started, here are examples of financial advisor niches and some insight on how you can define your target market.

 Identifying Your Target Market